LennoxLiu/Software-practical-UM-Bridge-on-HPC/README.md

 # README

-To allow any UM-Bridge client to control models running on an HPC cluster.
+This load balancer allows any UM-Bridge client to control many parallel instances of any numerical model running on an HPC system.

 ## File descriptions

 - `LoadBalancer.hpp`

-  The main header file that implement the LoadBalancer server as a C++ class `LoadBalancer`.
-To use this project, you need to include this file in your program.
+  The main header file that implements the load balancer as a C++ class `LoadBalancer`.

+- `LoadBalancer.cpp`

+  Load balancer executable.

 - `LoadBalancer.slurm`

-  A slurm configuration file, which is used to start a LoadBalancer server in a computing node
+  A slurm configuration file, which is used to start a LoadBalancer on a compute node.

-- `regular-server.slurm`
+- `model.slurm`

-  A slurm configuration file, which is used to start a slurm job running a rugular server in a computing node
+  A slurm configuration file, which is used to start a slurm job running a model server on a compute node.

-- `host-LoadBalancer.cpp`

-  An example about how to use the class LoadBalancer

-## How to start a LoadBalancer server
+## How to start the load balancer

 >The LoadBalancer server is supposed to run at login node, but it can also run at computing node.